We note special achievements by women in politics, sport, academia, arts, etc.

 The Nobel Peace Prize has been awarded to the Liberian President, Ellen Johnson Sirleaf, a Liberian peace activist Leymah Gbowee and Tawakul Karman of Yemen for their work on women’s rights.

 Congratulations to Elizabeth Blackburn who shares the Nobel Prize.
 She is the first female Nobel Laureate after winning the Nobel Medicine Prize for finding a key molecular switch in cellular aging.
-Her outstanding achievements have been recognised through a new Fellowship from the National Health and Medical Research Council awarded to top female Research Fellows.

 Congratulations to Australian Diamonds Netball Team for a Silver Medal in the 2010 Commonwealth Games.

 Our Kerry!
 Congratulations to Kerry Lovering who was awarded an Order of Australia Medal in the 2008 Australia Day Honours for services to women and for her life of working for women.
 Click for The Age article about it all.
-Kerry is a long-time feminist, the Secretary of Women’s Electoral Lobby Victoria and a Past President of the League of Women Voters.
+Kerry is a long-time feminist, past Secretary of Women’s Electoral Lobby Victoria and a Past President of the League of Women Voters.
 After graduation, her career covers Director of the Women’s Bureau in the Commonwealth Department of Employment and Industrial Relations, Senior Research Fellow at the Institute of Family Studies, Senior Advisor in the Equal Employment Opportunity Bureau of the Commonwealth Public Service Board, Manager of Equal Employment Opportunity in the Victorian State Electricity Commission, Director of Equal Opportunity at Melbourne City Council and Review Officer at the WorkCover Corporation of South Australia.

 A generous donation has been received by WEL Victoria from the National Tertiary Education Union on behalf of Sandra Caine, a member of the union and also a member of WEL Victoria.
 Many thanks.